 If you are taking Clomid, steam once when you first start your Clomid medication, and then once just before ovulation but before intercourse/IUI.
 A side effect of Clomid may be a decrease in cervical mucous.
 The steam will help increase this mucous.

 If you are doing an injectable IUI cycle, steam once when you first begin your stimulation drugs, and then once in the morning before your IUI procedure.
 Steaming before your IUI procedure helps to liquefy the cervical mucous and creates a lubricated path for the insertion of the catheter through the cervix.

-If you are doing an IVF cycle, steam once when you first begin your stimulation drugs, and then once in the morning before your transfer.
+If you are doing an In Vitro Fertilization (IVF) cycle, steam once when you first begin your stimulation drugs, and then once in the morning before your transfer.
 Steaming before your transfer procedure helps to create a lubricated path for the insertion of the catheter through the cervix.

 If you are doing a donor egg cycle, steam once while your donor is stimulating and then once in the morning before your transfer.

-Obtain vaginal steam bath herbs from CNY Healing Arts (Rochester, Syracuse or Latham).
+- Obtain vaginal steam bath, available from all of our CNY Healing Arts locations.
 The contents of one bag of herbs is enough for 2-3 vaginal steam baths.